devmedeiros/devmedeiros.github.io/content/about.en.md

 summary: "about"
 ---

-Hi!
-My name is Jaqueline Medeiros and I am a Data Analyst from Brazil.
-I've been interested in data engineering, participating in projects involving this branch of data science.
-I'm currently working with Apache Hop to make data wrangling automatic.
+Hi! :wave: My name is Jaqueline Medeiros and I'm a Data Analyst from Brazil.
+I've always liked learning new things and exploring new possibilities and this blog is an outlet for me to create and discover new things related to Data Science.

-Even though I want to focus on data engineering, I'm still interested in machine learning, data analysis, and other things under the data science umbrella.
-So I'll be posting about data science in general.
+I want to write posts that people can read without a technical background, but I also want to showcase and talk about the coding aspects of what I'm currently learning, so you'll be able to find a little bit of everything here.

 You can find me at: